 *Don’t forget you can get this as an interactive checklist inside Process Street, allowing you to track the promotion of multiple pieces of content, customize and hand off to your team.
-Start a free 30 day trial of Process Street to see it in action.
+Create a free account at Process Street to see it in action.

 Share on Social Media

 This one is fairly obvious, share across your social media channels.
 You can signficantly speed up this process using a social media management tool.